Zebra Mussel Protocol

 Q: I didn’t launch my boat this spring, do I need a tether/seal?

 A: YES.
-Please email [email protected] and arrange a time for a board member to seal your boat to the trailer.
+Please email [email protected] and arrange a time for a boat ramp volunteer to seal your boat to the trailer.
 By doing this it will make launching next year easier and quicker.
 If you don’t have a tether/seal on your boat when you go to launch you will have to wait the 10 day dry down period even if you say your boat sat at the lake all winter.
 This is the only way we can ensure not putting our lake at risk.

 Please be mindful of all paddleboards, kayaks, pedal boats, and water mats that might have been exposed to zebra mussels from another lake.
 These “smaller” items put our lake at risk as well.
 As we don’t have inspection protocol for these items yet, we want to protect our lake and a drop of zebra mussel larva would infect our lake and could devastate it.

-File Uploaded
+| File | Uploaded | |